codelittinc/engineering-hiring/README.md

 #### What if a candidate asks me something I don't know?

-There might be a rare case in which you are not prepared to answer any kind of question.
+There might be a rare case in which you are not prepared to answer any question.
 For example, you might have not enough information regarding the project the candidate is supposed to jump in.
 The goal in dealing with this situation is to answer them without giving the feel of a lacking organization.
 Never say _I don't know_!

 In most of the cases, you can take advantage of the fact that this is the first step, and answer with something like _unfortunately at this point I can’t provide you such information_.
-If you think their question requires a research to be properly answered, you can say: _we’re going to discuss it internally and let you know via email_.
+If you think their question requires research to be responded appropriately, you can say: _we’re going to discuss it internally and let you know via email_.

 ### Questions to make